 We’ve seen higher success rate when a special assembly is held just for the electric vehicle charging project and recommend hosting a dedicated meeting.

 Once the budget has been approved and RFP can be held for the project.
 Share project goals, building plans and timelines when reaching out to electrical contractors.
 Sharing these details will also streamline the decision.

-If your strategy included partial installations you can ask for the cost per individual components.
+If your EV Ready Plan included partial installations you can ask for the cost per individual components.

 Hire Your Selected Electrical Contractor

 Once all submissions have been received, select the proposal that best suits your building and proceed to the installation.

 Visit the Installation Approaches page for more information on the individual approach and the global approach.
 There you will find a video that explains the advantages of each and tips for making an informed choice.